Oil Pollution Act of 1990: Enforcement

 In a manner similar to that described above, costs for damages can be recovered from a responsible party.
 However, the Oil Pollution Act only covers certain categories of damages.
 These categories include: natural resource damages, damages to real or personal property, loss of subsistence use, loss of government revenues, loss of profits or impaired earning capacity, damaged public services, and damage assessment costs.
 Additionally, some categories are recoverable for any person impacted by the incident while others are only recoverable by federal, tribal, and state governments.
-Furthermore, the Oil Pollution Act proscribes limits to liability for damages based on the responsible party, the particular incident, and the type of vessel or facility from which the discharge occurred.
+Furthermore, the act proscribes limits to liability for damages based on the responsible party, the particular incident, and the type of vessel or facility from which the discharge occurred.

 The Oil Spill Liability Trust Fund is a trust fund managed by the federal government and financed by a per-barrel tax on crude oil produced domestically in the United States and on petroleum products imported to the United States for consumption.
 The fund was created in 1986, but use of the fund was not authorized until the Oil Pollution Act's passage in 1990.
 The funds may be called upon to cover the cost of federal, tribal, state, and claimant oil spill removal actions and damage assessments as well as unpaid liability and damages claims.
 No more than one billion dollars may be withdrawn from the fund per spill incident.
 Over two decades of court cases have demonstrated that obtaining funding from the Oil Pollution Spill Liability Fund can be a difficult task.